tvilight4/MyBlog/docs/index.md

 Categorization

 My primary focus was on the categorization aspect for quit some time before I startedworking on the react UI..
 For categorization, I used open-source LLMs from Ollama and leveraged various tools from LangChain.
-The goal was to categorize columns (key-value pairs) into six categories:
+The goal was to make the llm categorize columns (key-value pairs) into six categories:

 Participant ID